 Ed Chapman likes to work with his hands.
-He's been a mechanic, carpenter, rope maker, and a combine operator harvesting peas.
-He's also currently restoring all the windows in his 1930s-era house in Madison, Wisconsin.
-He brings this mechanical penchant to his laboratory's studies of how neuronal cells traffic molecules, release their chemical messengers, and connect with the next cell to, ultimately, determine how we think, feel, and move.
+He’s been a mechanic, carpenter, rope maker, and a combine operator, harvesting peas.
+He brings this same mechanical penchant to his laboratory’s studies of how neuronal cells traffic molecules, release their chemical messengers, and connect with other cells to, ultimately, determine how we think, feel, and move.

-For almost two decades, Chapman's own lab has been chipping away at that, using the latest optical probe molecular techniques and reconstituting membrane fusion in the test tube to determine the minimum puzzle pieces needed.
-But fitting together the nuts and bolts of the membrane fusion machinery is just a starting point for his lab.
-They take those molecular findings and translate them up the chain to genetic and electrophysiology experiments using mouse models.
+For almost two decades, Chapman’s own lab has been chipping away at the puzzle, using the latest optical reporters and molecular techniques to reconstitute membrane fusion in a test tube and determine the minimum components needed.
+But fitting together the nuts and bolts of the membrane fusion machinery is just a starting point for his lab team.
+They take those molecular findings and translate them into genetic and electrophysiology experiments using mouse models.

-Chapman relies on a strong background in chemistry and physics to help his lab straddle the intersection of biophysics, electrophysiology, and genetics.
-He says working in such diverse fields is a bit like mixing the worlds of performance art and sculpture.
-But it allows his group to do things like use "old-fashioned chemistry" to measure the kinetics of fusion, or exocytosis, on the order of a millisecond.
-"Exocytosis is one of the fastest things that animal cells do," he says.
-"We wanted to study it in real-time."
-So, his team adds back specific proteins or lipids to the minimum fusion recipe to find a mix that reacts at biological speeds.
+Chapman relies on his strong background in chemistry and physics to help his team straddle the intersection of biophysics, electrophysiology, and genetics.
+He says working in such diverse fields is a bit like mixing performance art and sculpture.
+But it allows his group to do things like use “old-fashioned chemistry techniques” to measure the kinetics of physical interactions between molecules that trigger membrane fusion.

-He's now turning the lab toward higher-level cellular mechanics—the connections between neurons that build circuits.
-His group grows neurons on diversely patterned surfaces to see how that changes their connectivity.
-He's also studying a process called reverberation, which results when a multi-connected circuit of neurons persistently fire nerve transmissions.
-It's a process that is thought to play a role in memory.
+Chapman is now turning his attention toward higher-level cellular mechanics – the connections between neurons that build circuits.
+His group grows neurons on diversely patterned surfaces to see how their connectivity influences their properties.
+For example, he is studying a process called reverberation, which results when a multiconnected circuit of neurons persistently fires nerve transmissions.
+The process is thought to play a role in memory.